smashley-eakland/tweet-nlp-analysis/README.md

 ## Business Problem

--To ensure the best possible experience for consumers, we aim to accurately predict whether a given Tweet is of positive or negative sentiment based on the content of the Tweet.
+* To ensure the best possible experience for consumers, we aim to accurately predict whether a given Tweet is of positive or negative sentiment based on the content of the Tweet.

 **Subproblem:**
--In terms of the business problem at hand, priority will be on minimizing False Positives (i.e. model identifies as a positive sentiment, when really the tweet was of negative connotation).
+* In terms of the business problem at hand, priority will be on minimizing False Positives (i.e. model identifies as a positive sentiment, when really the tweet was of negative connotation).
 Targeted metrics will be Accuracy and Precision.

 **Data assumptions:**
 Data was given on the tweets of over 9000 SXSW festival goers that gave emotion of positive, negative or neutral sentiment.
 We aim to be able to correctly identify tweet sentiment based solely on tweet content using NLP predictive modeling.
 While there is nothing that explicitly states these tweets are from festival goers, we are listing this under data assumptions as the top most frequent word was "sxsw" and it also was a top ranking feature of importance in the top performing model.
 This lends itself to our belief that these tweets were collected from a subset of tweets from/pertaining to the festival, as these tweets contained "sxsw" as a hashtag.

 ## Data Understanding

--9093 rows consisting of 3 columns.
+* 9093 rows consisting of 3 columns.
 Data comes from CrowdFlower via data.world.
--Human raters rated the sentiment in over 9,000 Tweets as positive, negative, neither or "can't tell".
+* Human raters rated the sentiment in over 9,000 Tweets as positive, negative, neither or "can't tell".
 "Can't tell" really is not of much use to us for this analysis and will be dropped.
--Neutral reviews far outweigh the other sentiments, with positive being the next majority and negative being the lowest in terms of volume.
+* Neutral reviews far outweigh the other sentiments, with positive being the next majority and negative being the lowest in terms of volume.
--Target column is going to be our "is_there_emotion..." column, which was renamed (described in Data Prep).
+* Target column is going to be our "is_there_emotion..." column, which was renamed (described in Data Prep).
 Corpus is held in the "tweet_text" column.
-"Emotion in Tweet Directed At" has many null values - but at this current point in time, it is undetermined if this column is going to be of value.
+* "Emotion in Tweet Directed At" has many null values - but at this current point in time, it is undetermined if this column is going to be of value.
 For now, will replace the nulls with "Unknown".
--Beginning with a binary classification problem and working with Positive/Negative only, but will keep Neutral reviews on standby for addition if time allows.
+* Beginning with a binary classification problem and working with Positive/Negative only, but will keep Neutral reviews on standby for addition if time allows.

  ## EDA-Data Preperation

--For readability, renaming some wordy columns from "emotion in tweet is directed at" to "Directed At" (just in case we need this column later) and "is there and emotion directed at brand or product" to "Emotion" - this is our Target.
+* For readability, renaming some wordy columns from "emotion in tweet is directed at" to "Directed At" (just in case we need this column later) and "is there and emotion directed at brand or product" to "Emotion" - this is our Target.
--"I Can't Tell" as an emotion value is not going to be helpful to us for this analysis, and therefore will be dropped.
+* "I Can't Tell" as an emotion value is not going to be helpful to us for this analysis, and therefore will be dropped.
 We've made a copy of the data frame that keeps the "neutral" reviews should we have time to revisit and work as a tertiary classification problem.
--Using the LabelEncoder, transformed Positive and Negative to 1/0's with 1 representing Positive sentiment and 0 representing negative.
+* Using the LabelEncoder, transformed Positive and Negative to 1/0's with 1 representing Positive sentiment and 0 representing negative.
 For this binary classification modeling, positives outweigh negatives 84% to 16%.
 Will experiment with class weight during modeling to see if this imbalance presents a problem.
--Train-Test split is performed with 75/25 split and a random state set for reproducability.
+* Train-Test split is performed with 75/25 split and a random state set for reproducability.
 Utlizing code from previous labs and workbooks, analyzing the top 15 words (after removal of stopwords, punctuation and applying lowercase).
--Secondary train-test split is applied as a precaution and in preparation of final model evaluation.
+* Secondary train-test split is applied as a precaution and in preparation of final model evaluation.
 Model iteration will be performaed utilizing training and validation data, with the secondary split acting as the validation data and the initial split test data as a final hold out to be used on the final model selected.
--CountVectorizer
+* CountVectorizer
     * Running two separate Vectorizers, one restricted to 100 words and a second restricted to 2500.
 After modeling, it is clear that more words is equivalent to better performance.
 TF-IDF does seem to perform better than the CV method.
--TF-IDF Vectorizer
+* TF-IDF Vectorizer
     * Unrestricted vocabulary tokenization of training and testing tweets for modeling, as well as a restricted set to 835 words.
 Optimal models ended up performing better with the restricted TF-IDF vectorized data.

 ## Modeling- Binary Classification